 - 1. Observe/note the domain of f.
 This might come in handy. - 2.
-Find the x and y-intercepts.
+Find the x- and y-intercepts.
 Recall, if they exist, we find the x-intercept(s) by setting y = 0 and solving for x.
 We find the y-intercept by setting x = 0 and solving for y. - 3.
 Find the asymptotes.
 If asymptotes exist, we need to know where they are.
 There are two kinds that are of main concern to us: Vertical asymptotes and horizontal asymptotes.
+We learned how to find these in section 1.6.

 For horizontal asymptotes: find $\lim{x\to\infty} f(x)$ and $\lim{x\to-\infty} f(x)$ .
-If either of these give you a finite number (call it L), then y=L is a horizontal asymptote.
+If either of these give you a finite number (call it L), then y = L is a horizontal asymptote.
 Note: it is possible to have two distinct horizontal asymptotes, so you MUST check both limits!

-For vertical asymptotes: you must find a number a, such that $\lim{x\to a^+} f(x) = \pm \infty$ and/or $\lim{x\to a^-} f(x) = \pm \infty$ .
-If such a number exists, then x=a is a vertical asymptote.
+For vertical asymptotes: you must find a number a, such that $\lim{x \to a^+} f(x) = \pm \infty$ and/or $\lim{x \to a^-} f(x) = \pm \infty$ .
+If such a number exists, then x = a is a vertical asymptote.
 Note: a function can have several vertical asymptotes as well.
 For rational functions, this occurs when the denominator is zero (AND THE NUMERATOR IS NOT ZERO AT THE SAME TIME!).
 For other general functions, you may need to be more creative.
 But checking where a division by zero is in danger of occurring is a good way to start.

 Asymptotes are represented as broken lines on the graph.
-Also note, it is possible for f to cross horizontal asymptotes, but it canNOT cross vertical ones.
+Also note, it is possible for f to cross horizontal asymptotes, but it cannot cross vertical ones.

 - 4. Find the intervals of increase and decrease and locations of (local) maximums and minimums, if they exist.
 Remember, f'(x) and the first derivative test will help you with this. - 5.
 Find the intervals of concavity and locations of any inflection points, if they exist.
-Remember, f''(x) and the concavity test on a number line will help you with this. - 6.
+Remember, f''(x) and the concavity test will help you with this. - 6.
 Sketch the graph!
 With all the above information at your disposal, you will have all you need to draw the graph of f(x).
 The above steps will tell you the important points, and show you what skeleton your graph will have to fit.

-Rookie mistakes students make: Obviously there are the mechanical mistakes with algebra, etc. Forgetting the steps is another rookie mistake (that practicing a lot of problems will take care of-know the steps and do them in the same order every time).
+Rookie mistakes students make: Obviously there are the mechanical mistakes with algebra, etc. Forgetting the steps is another rookie mistake (that practicing a lot of problems will take care of).
 The biggest mistake in my experience is students ignoring anomalies!
 For example, I've seen kids find intercepts and say that there are two intercepts, yet they draw a graph and it will have one intercept, or three.
 Obviously either your graph or one of your calculations is wrong in this case.
 Check your work!
-Don't ignore it and move on and submit your answer

-&lt;sup>1 There are asymptotes known as "slant" and "oblique", but we don't care about those in Math 205.
+&lt;sup>1 There are asymptotes known as "slant" and "oblique", but we don't care about those in Math 201.

-$^2$ If both the numerator and denominator of a rational function are zero for the same x-value, it means you can factor both and "cancel" the bad factor.
-However, since the original function had that factor in the denominator, you must avoid the point.
+&lt;sup>2 If both the numerator and denominator of a rational function are zero for the same x-value, it means you can factor both and "cancel" the bad factor.
+However, since the original function had that factor, you must avoid the point.
 This will result in a "hole", not a vertical asymptote.

 &lt;sup>3 Also remember, to find the location of a point, f(x) will help you.
-Use it to find the y-value of the coordinates.
+Use it to find the y-value of the coordinate.